mwahlroos/Nautiterm/README.rst

   terminal: terminal_program

-For example, to have Nautilus open Terminator instead of Gnome Terminal, the configuration would be
+For example, to have Nautilus open Terminator instead of Gnome Terminal, the configuration would usually be

 ::

-  terminal: terminator
+  terminal: /usr/bin/terminator

+In the above, ``$HOME`` refers to your home directory.